raysylverne/raysylverne/README.md

   <img src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" width="100"/>
 </div>

 ### My name is Raymond Sylevrne but every calls me Ray or Slim.
 I am a U.S. Marine 🎖who transitioned to IT after serving honorably for ten years.
 My BAS is in Cyber Security, but cloud computing is my passion.
-I recently became a member of the Github community to interact and collaborate with like minded indivudlas.
+I recently became a member of the Github community to interact and collaborate with like minded indivduals.

 ### I am interested in DevOps ∞, SecOps, and Site Reliabilty Engineering.